 Virginia, the home state of Confederate General Robert E. Lee, was notably divided during the Civil War.
 The growing factions were evident in the state’s most northern reaches.
 In May 1861, pro-Unionists in Hancock County, VA(now West Virginia), decided to organize a company of men to help fulfill President Abraham Lincoln’s call for 75,000 volunteers.
 The enlistments were for only three months, but those men quickly cemented their place in history by fighting in the first military land engagement of the Civil War, which catapulted Union General George B. McClellan to the national stage.

-On May 26, Gen. George B. McClellan received word that Confederate forces had destroyed two bridges on the Baltimore and Ohio railroad located near Farmington, WV.
-McClellan quickly ordered troops under his command to advance upon the enemy in order to restore the bridges and secure Western Virginia.
+On May 26, Gen. George B. McClellan received word that Confederate forces had destroyed two bridges on the Baltimore and Ohio Railroad located near Farmington, Virginia.
+McClellan quickly ordered troops under his command to advance upon the enemy in order to restore the bridges and to secure Western Virginia.
 His order to Colonel Benjamin Franklin Kelley, the commander of the Hancock County men, read:

 Headquarters Department of the Ohio